rlugojr/linkurious-enterprise-manual/configure.md

 ## Configure

-**Skip this section if you launch Linkurious with default configuration.
+**Skip this section if you launch Linkurious with the default configuration.
 You can configure it anytime.**

 The configuration file is located at `linkurious/data/config/production.json`.
 It is a JSON file divided in the following sections: